cbhud/Castle-Siege/README.md

 Adjust key settings such as team names, game duration, kit prices, king health, and coin rewards.

 - **maxPlayersPerTeam**: Maximum players per team (default: 16).
 - **auto-start-players**: Minimum players required to start the game automatically.
 - **king-health**: Health points for the King (default: 80.0).
 - **coins-on-kill / coins-on-win**: Set coin rewards for kills and victories.
+- **auto-start-countdown**: Set countdown timer for the game to begin.
+- **timerMinutes**: Duration of the game in minutes.
+- **tntCooldown**: Adjust cooldown for Bombardier TNT.

 ### Kit Configuration (`kits.yml`)

-The **kits.yml** file allows you to customize kits, item prices, and abilities.
-For now, it's recommended to only adjust kit items and prices without altering kit names or teams.
+The **kits.yml** file allows customization of kits, item prices, and abilities.
+For stability, avoid altering team and kit names.

 ### Map Regeneration

-Attackers can destroy **Oak Fences**, and Defenders can rebuild them.
-Fences automatically regenerate after the game.
+The **Map Regeneration System** ensures that gameplay starts fresh after every round by restoring broken or modified map elements.
+Key features include:

+- **Automatic Fence Restoration**: Any destroyed oak fences, crucial to gameplay as obstacles or defenses, are rebuilt at the end of each game.
+- **Manual Saving**: Server admins can use the `/cs save` command to define new fence positions if the map layout changes or is edited.
+- **Real-Time Repair During Gameplay**: Defenders can manually rebuild destroyed fences during the game to slow down attackers.
+This mechanic adds a strategic layer to team defense.
+- **Performance Optimized**: The regeneration process is lightweight, ensuring no lag or performance drops even on large maps.

+To customize this system, ensure proper configuration in the plugin's settings and use the `/cs save` command after editing your map.

 ----------

 ## Commands

 ### Permissions:
 - `cs.admin`: Full access to admin commands.

 ### Admin Commands:

 - `/cs setlobby`: Set the lobby location.
 - `/cs setspawn <team>`: Set spawn locations for Attackers or Defenders.
--   `/cs setmobspawn`: Set the King's spawn point.
+- `/cs setkingspawn`: Set the King's spawn point.
 - `/cs start`: Start the game manually.
 - `/cs endgame`: End the game without a winner.
 - `/cs type`: Toggle between Normal and Hardcore modes.
+- `/cs save`: Save fence locations for map regeneration.
 - `/coins <set | add | remove> <player> <amount>`: Manage player coins.
+- `/kit <lock | unlock> <kit> <player>`: Lock or unlock kits for players.

 ### Player Commands:

--   `USE SELECTOR`:  Join a specific team or select a kit.
--   `/stats [player]`: View player statistics.
+- `/stats [player]`: View statistics for yourself or another player.

 ----------